-Thanks to a generous gift from Leonard Rubin ’49, a graduate of the Law School, Temple launched the Public Interest Scholars Program in 2000 for outstanding students who demonstrate commitment to public interest work, exhibit leadership potential, and intend to pursue a career in public interest law.
-In 2006, the program was renamed in honor of Stefan Presser, one of the creators of the program and a respected member of Temple’s adjunct faculty.
+Thanks to a generous gift from Leonard Rubin ’49, a graduate of the Law School, Temple launched the Rubin Program for public interest scholars in 2000 to encourage and develop students to pursue careers in public interest law.
+In 2006, the program was renamed in honor of Stefan Presser, a noted public interest attorney who was one of the creators of the program and a respected member of Temple’s adjunct faculty.

-One of the scholarship's many goals is to help offset the cost of obtaining a law degree for future public interest lawyers.
-It is expected that Scholars will hold a public interest job for the first three years after graduation.
-Scholars who enter a career other than public interest during the first three years out of law school incur a moral obligation to repay all or a portion of the scholarship in accordance with the Program guidelines.
-This repayment will take the form of a donation to the Scholarship Fund so that the Program can continue for other students interested in pursuing public interest law.
+One of the Program’s many goals is to offset the cost of obtaining a law degree for future public interest lawyers.
+It is expected that Fellows will hold a public interest job for the first three years after graduation.
+Fellows who enter a career other than public interest during the first three years out of law school incur a moral obligation to repay all or a portion of the funding received from the Program.
+This repayment will take the form of a donation to the Program fund, so that the Program can continue for other students interested in pursuing public interest law.

-A committee will review all applications and name the Rubin-Presser Public Interest Scholars.
-An interview may be requested by the committee.
+A committee will review all applications and name the Rubin-Presser Social Justice Fellows.
+Interviews may be requested by the committee.

 For information about the application process please contact: Johanne Johnston, Assistant Dean for Admissions & Financial Aid, at firstname.lastname@example.org or 215-204-3659.

-For information on the Scholars Program and public interest activities at the law school, please contact Lisa Hurlbutt, Director of Public Interest Programs, at email@example.com or 215-204-3705.
+For information on the numerous public interest activities at the law school, please contact Lisa Hurlbutt, Director of Public Interest Programs, at email@example.com or 215-204-3705.